ChthonVII/gwdirectsongremix/observations.md

 - Kamadan
      - Token stream: Random picks from `outdela`, `outdelb`, and `outdelc`.

-## Core
+## Battle Isles
 - Great Temple of Balthazar
-    - Token stream is `outposr`, `outposc` Huge weight for R. Maybe some other stuff.
+    - Token stream: Random picks from `outposr`, `outposc`.
+Huge weight for R. Maybe some other stuff.
 Hard to tell with so much R.
+    - No-DirectSong/`*` behavior:
+        - `outposr` = Random picks from "Hall of Heroes" and "The Rift."
+TODO: check for more.
+        - `outposc` = TODO
+- Embark Beach
+    - Token stream: Random picks from `enamsca`, `enamscb`, `enamsci`.
+    - No-DirectSong/`*` behavior: TODO
+- Zaishen Menagerie Outpost
+    - Token stream is always `outrura` over and over.
+    - TODO: Bet this is same as Monestary
+- Zaishen Menagerie Grounds
+     - Token stream is random picks from `ruraada`, `ruraadb` and `ruraadc`.
+     - No-DirectSong/`*` behavior: TODO
+- Codex Arena Outpost
+    - Token stream is random picks from `outlowa`, `outlowb`, `outlowc`
+    - No-DirectSong/`*` behavior: TODO
+- RA outpost
+    - Token Stream `outposr`.
+(Might be like GToB with other stuff mixed in rarely.)
+    - No-DirectSong/`*` behavior:
+        - `outposr` = Random picks from "Hall of Heroes" and "The Rift."
+TODO: check for more.
+- HA outpost
+    - No music?!
+- Zaishen Challenge outpost
+    - No music?!
+- Zaishen Elite outpost
+    - Token Stream `outposr`.
+(Might be like GToB with other stuff mixed in rarely.)
+    -- No-DirectSong/`*` behavior:
+        - `outposr` = Random picks from "Hall of Heroes" and "The Rift."
+TODO: check for more.